-Profile Graphic Grade Description 38 38 NE DEAF-Defined as a hearing loss of at least 55dB pure tone average (PTA) in the better ear (three-tone pure tone average at 500, 1000 and 2000 Hertz, air conduction, ISO 1969 Standard) 39 NE Learning Impaired Athletes with an intellectual Impairment have a restriction in intellectual functioning and adaptive behaviours which affects conceptual, social and practical adaptive skills required for everyday life.
+Profile Graphic Grade Description 38 38 NE DEAF-Defined as a hearing loss of at least 55dB pure tone average (PTA) in the better ear (three-tone pure tone average at 500, 1000 and 2000 Hertz, air conduction, ISO 1969 Standard) 39 intellectual functioning and adaptive behaviours which a conceptual, social and practical adaptive skills require Athletes with an intellectual Impairment have a restriction in intellectual functioning and adaptive behaviours which affects conceptual, social and practical adaptive skills required for everyday life.
 This impairment must be present before the age of 18.
-40-41 AVAILABLE FOR THE INTRODUCTION OF NEW PROFILES 42 42 NE A HEALTH CONDITION WHICH CANNOT BE MEASURED THROUGH THE CLASSIFICATION PROCESS and thereby Not Eligible.
-See Appendix 3 Non-Eligible Impairment Types for all Athletes 43-47 AVAILABLE FOR THE INTRODUCTION OF NEW PROFILES 48 NE NE ABLE-BODIED PEOPLE.
+40-41 , AVAILABLE FOR THE INTRODUCTION OF NEW PROFILES 42 NE NE A HEALTH CONDITION WHICH CANNOT BE MEASURED THROUGH THE CLASSIFICATION PROCESS and thereby Not Eligible.
+See Appendix 3 Non-Eligible Impairment Types for all Athletes 43-47 AVAILABLE FOR THE INTRODUCTION OF NEW PROFILES 48 NE ABLE-BODIED PEOPLE.